mostafaadawy/MoWhatsAppy/README.md

 If you're notifying users about specific events that are not time-sensitive (e.g., an email notification for a new message), Laravel Notifications might be more appropriate.

+# Although we target BroadCasting and Pusher But we will do also Notification just fro clearfying the deference Begining by Notifications and then we will use Broadcast